Horncastle Community Larder

 For over 10 years, they’ve provided the local community with essential food and hygiene products, from tinned veg and dried noodles, to toilet rolls and washing powder.
 Since the pandemic, demand for their services has soared.

-Recent rises in fuel prices and cuts to universal credit has only put further strain on the food bank, making your donations even more important.
+Recent rises in fuel prices and cuts to universal credit have only put further strain on the food bank, making your donations even more important.

-At the moment, around 80% of the food that goes out is from donations and generally, the group are able to make sure that everyone gets the items they need.
-However, at the start of the first lockdown the group struggled for supplies and even found themselves unable to send packages to those in need on occasion.
+Around 80% of the food that goes out is from donations and generally, the group are able to make sure that everyone gets the items they need.
+However, at the start of the first lockdown, the group struggled for supplies and even found themselves unable to send packages to those in need on occasion.

 Every year between 2014-2019, the food bank has had to provide twice as many food parcels.
-In 2020, the beginning of the pandemic, it went up sixfold.
-Now, in 2021, the demand is still four times more than it was in 2019.
+In 2020, at the beginning of the pandemic, it went up sixfold.
+In 2021, the demand is still four times more than it was in 2019.

 While some food bank users might be in need of specific items, half the parcels that are sent out are to people that have nothing left in their cupboards – this includes things like toothpaste and nappies, too.

 Isabel Forrester, Manager at Horncastle Community Larder, said: “I can’t even begin to think what the implications for the community would be if this food wasn’t going out.